-Fravertine Point Specific Plan
+Travertine Point Specific Plan

-Fravertine Point is an approved plan that will allow for 16,655 units with densities ranging from 2-20 or more units per acre.
-The plan has an affordability requirement of 10 percent of the total units, or 1,666 units tha must fall between 35-120 percent of the area median income and shall require a minimum of 167 units to be affordable to very low-income households.
-To determine the affordability breakdown, the County credited 50 percent of the 10 percent affordable unit requirements towards very low- and required affordable units).
+Travertine Point is an approved plan that will allow for 16,655 units with densities ranging from 2-20 or more units per acre.
+The plan has an affordability requirement of 10 percent of the total units, or 1,666 units that must fall between 35-120 percent of the area median income and shall require a minimum of 167 units to be affordable to very low-income households.
+To determine the affordability breakdown, the County assumed credited 50 percent of the 10 percent affordable unit requirements towards very low- and low- income households and 50 percent towards moderate income households.
+This breaks down to 916 units allocated toward moderate income, and 750 allocated toward very low- and low- income (which includes the 167 required affordable units).
 It is estimated that it would take approximately 15 months for this project to break ground once the plot plan is initiated.
-To ensure an accurate assumption, the county has taken a 70 percenrealistic buildout capacity of what would most likely be developed during the 2021-2029 planning period While the full 100 percent of the plan could build out during the planning period, the county
+To ensure an accurate assumption, the county has taken a 70 percent realistic buildout capacity of what would most likely be developed during the 2021-2029 planning period.
+While the full 100 percent of the plan could build out during the planning period, the county is taking a conservative approach based on current market trends and knowledge.

-Table P-45 Travertine Point Specific Plan Land Use Designation ravertine Point Specific Plan has been divided into five Districts for more manageable planning (Figure 3'
+Table P-45 Travertine Point Specific Plan Land Use Designations

-Table 1 40 Have citine i onit opcomo i idii Edila 000 Desigi lations

 Land Use Designation Density Range (units per acre) Acres Units Planned

 Medium Density Residential 2-5 1,197 4,800

 Medium High Density Residential 5-8 878 5,646

 High Density Residential 8-14 266 2,206

 Highest Density Residential >20 45 1,125

-Mixed-Use 8-20+ 467 2,778
+Mixed Use 8-20+ 467 2,778

 Total Units 16,655

 Assumed 70% buildout 11,659